Time is critical. Thomas Alba Edison once said:

 2. Create a ‘To-Do-List’

-When you arrived at your office, before you start anything, think first of what you must do and accomplish today.
+When you arrive at your office, think first of what you must do and accomplish today before you start anything.

 Categorized and know what should be prioritized first.
 List those activities accordingly and use the list as your guide in completing your tasks for the day.